Introduction to the New Financial Scheme

 - Conservatoire national supérieur de musique et de danse de Paris (France)

 - Institute of Political Education, Pedro Arrupe (Italy)

 - University of Music and Performing Arts Vienna (Austria)

 - National and Kapodistrian University of Athens (Greece)

 - Ruhr University Bochum (Germany)

-Watch the video that answers some of the frequently asked questions from Sylff institutions.
+See the presentation that answers some of the frequently asked questions from Sylff institutions.

 For further inquiries, please contact the secretariat of the Sylff Association at sylff[a]tkfd.or.jp (replace [a] with @)